International Fund for Agricultural Development: Approach to food insecurity and poverty alleviation

-IFAD is often perceived as being in line with dominant economic ideologies, and has seen critiques for falling short in reducing food insecurity and hunger by not addressing structural challenges of the world economy.
+IFAD is often perceived as aligned with dominant economic ideologies and has faced critiques for falling short in reducing food insecurity and hunger by failing to address the structural challenges of the world economy.
 The legacy of neo-liberal policies pushed for by international development agencies has often drawn criticism, and although IFAD specifically targets small-scale actors, prevalent debates about agriculture and aid effectiveness extend to the role played by institutions such as IFAD.
 Many scholars oppose the status quo and call for a change in the approach to food insecurity as illustrated with the quote “The global food system, driven by neoliberal economic policies, has transformed agriculture into an instrument for economic development, often at the expense of local communities' food security and autonomy”.

 Financialization of agriculture

-The financialization of agriculture refers to the rising involvement of finance in agriculture, which can take the form of access to credit markets, commodification and trade of agricultural products, evolving regulations (to allow new financial agreements between actors) and more.
-IFAD has targeted financialization as a way of supporting food production and allowing markets to deliver solutions.
-As such, some scholars have been vocal in their criticism of financialization and its shortcomings, by exacerbating inequalities (concentrating wealth among financial elites and agribusiness corporations), heightening the fragility of the food system to shocks (economic and environmental), stifling collective action to build ecologically sound food systems, and leaving small-scale farmers more exposed to price volatility due to contracted loans and financial derivatives.
+The financialization of agriculture refers to the rising involvement of finance in agriculture, which can take the form of access to credit markets, commodification and trade of agricultural products, evolving regulations (to allow new financial agreements between actors), and more.
+IFAD has targeted financialization to support food production and enable markets to deliver solutions.
+As such, some scholars have been vocal in their criticism of financialization and its shortcomings, exacerbating inequalities (concentrating wealth among financial elites and agribusiness corporations), heightening the fragility of the food system to shocks (economic and environmental), stifling collective action to build ecologically sound food systems, and leaving small-scale farmers more exposed to price volatility due to contracted loans and financial derivatives.
 Moreover, many have pointed to the commodification and trade of agricultural assets as a reason for rising food prices around the world.

 Technocracy

-IFAD has sometimes been branded by local actors and critiques as Technocratic, offering one-size fits all solutions to specific contexts.
+IFAD has sometimes been branded by local actors and critiques as Technocratic, offering one-size-fits-all solutions to specific contexts.
 International development endeavors are often characterized by their multilateral nature, and the omission of local actors and/or conflicting viewpoints may undermine poverty alleviation efforts.